arwtyxouymz/docker-images/README.md

 ### X server control

-You need change your X server control.
+You need to change your X server control.
 ```
 $ xhost +
 ```